forcepusher/YandexGamesUnity/README.md

 # YandexGamesUnity

 This is a development repository.
-You're probably looking for this instead:<br>
+To install the package, use this instead:<br>
 https://github.com/forcepusher/com.agava.yandexgames<br>
 <br>
 Before publishing a new version, don't forget to rename "Samples" folder to "Samples~"<br>